FreedomChal/warring-wizards/DESIGN.md

 ## Reasons behind design

 Broadly, the design was made to be very categorized, with code distributed over many files.
-I did so to make the app more understandable, and also so that new features are easy to add without changing other things.
+I did so to make the app more understandable, and also so that new features are easy to add without changing already existing code.
+When making changes, I only need to focus on a couple files, and the rest just continue to work unaffected.
 My earler code was distributed over fewer files, and had somewhat inefficient functionality.
 While I eliminated most long, complicated sections of code, there are still some.
 Also, some of the earlier low-level design that was complicated and inefficient still remains.
 Over the space of the project, I made decisions I thought were best at the time, but I rethought some of those decisions later on as the project came together.
 As a whole though, I think the project is well designed, and most of the early problems have been resolved.